 - Internal Industry Documents Show Plans for Labeling Activists as “Eco-Terrorists” (Part 1 of 3)

-- Lobbying Documents Show How Corporations Snuck “Eco-Terrorism” Law Through Congress (Part 2 of 3)
+- Lobbying Documents Show How Corporations Snuck “Eco-Terrorism” Law Through Congress (Part 2)

 - FBI’s 5-Step Process to Criminalize First Amendment Activity as “Terrorism”